Therapy for Asian Americans

 We’ll bring the compassion, empathy, a listening ear, and whatever you need to support you on your journey.
 All we ask is that you come as your authentic self, ready to grow and overcome.

-Topics we often explore with our Asian clients:
+Topics explored with our Asian clients:

 Navigating the Immigrant Experience: Balancing Two Worlds

-• Mental health stigma in Asian cultures remains a significant barrier to seeking and receiving care.
+Mental health stigma in Asian cultures remains a significant barrier to seeking and receiving care.
 This stigma is deeply rooted in a complex mix of cultural, social, and historical factors that shape how mental health is perceived within the community.
 In some spaces, seeking therapy can lead to being labeled as "crazy" or seen as "broken."
 When these views are passed down through generations, they perpetuate the mental health stigma we still face today.

 But let us be clear: you are not crazy or broken.
 Mental health matters.
 We applaud you for taking this brave step toward bettering yourself and challenging the stigma surrounding mental health in Asian culture.
-We can work together to create a healthier, more compassionate path forward, free from the limitations of stigma.

-• Since the global pandemic in 2020, there has been a significant increase in hate crimes and racism targeting the AAPI community.
 These unsettling developments can leave individuals feeling scared, isolated, anxious, and uncertain about voicing their concerns for fear of facing consequences.
 The impact of this racism is often not immediately visible, as it can manifest in microaggressions or subtle comments that may be harder to identify, but they are just as harmful.

 The Emotional Impact of Racism on AAPI Individuals